PoisotLab/ms_networkary_classifiers/README.md

 # Guidelines for the assesment of network predictive models

-The results presented here highlight an interesting paradox: larger networks (with lower connectance) require more training set bias in order to maximize model performance [@fig:optimbias], but are also more difficult to predict according to MCC and PR-AUC [@fig:optimperf].
-This suggests that the task of network prediction will be difficult regardless of network size: by being limited by the *frequency* of interactions when the network is large, and by being limited by the *number* of interactions when the network is small.
-Nevertheless, based on the simulations and numerical experiments, it is possible to formulate a series of recommendations for the evaluation of network prediction models.
+The results presented here highlight an interesting paradox: although the Random Forest was ultimately able to get a correct estimate of network structure [@tbl:comaprison], it ultimately remains a poor classifier, as evidenced by its low PR-AUC.
+This suggests that the goal of predicting *interactions* and predicting *networks* may not be solvable in the same way -- of course a perfect classifier of interactions would make a perfect network prediction; but even the best scoring predictor of interactions (the ensemble model) had not necessarilly the best prediction of network structure.
+The tasks of predicting networks structure and of predicting interactions within networks are essentially two different ones.
+For some applications (*.e.g.* comparison of network structure across gradients), one may care more about a robust estimate of the structure, at the cost at putting some interactions at the wrong place.
+For other applications (*e.g.* identifying pairs of interacting species), one may conversely care more about getting as many pairs right, even though the mistakes accumulate in the form of a slightly worse estimate of network structure.
+How these two approaches can be reconciled is undoubtedly a task for further research.
+Despite this apprent tension at the heart of the predictive exercise, we can use the results presented here to suggest a number of guidelines.

 First, because we should have more trust in reported interactions than in reported absences of interactions, we can draw on previous literature to